Who Invented Airbags and When Were They First Introduced?

-Airbags have been required for all U.S. cars since the late 1990s, according to the National Highway Transportation Safety Administration (NHTSA).
-The history of these now-ubiquitous safety devices, however, dates back to the ’50s.
+Airbags have been required safety kit for all U.S. cars since the late 1990s, according to the National Highway Transportation Safety Administration (NHTSA).
+The history of the now-ubiquitous airbags, however, dates back to the ’50s.
+Let’s take a look at how these safety features found such prominence.

 Early airbag prototypes